jcongCai/personal-website/content/authors/admin/_index.md

 title: 蔡嘉聪
 ---

 Jiacong Cai is a PhD candidate of environmental science at the school of Environment, Nanjing University.
-His research interests include population response to disaster, industry cascade risk and climate change adaptation.
+His research interests include climate change impact assessment and adaptation.
 These research interests have led to a number of research endeavours and participation in various academic conferences
 {style="text-align: justify;"}